Kidstoysstudio's ultimate activity book collection Download activity book

 Don't try to set the tone, let the circus come into town and let the child become a clown or tightrope walker or lion tamer as soon as possible.

-You have so little space to tell your story that you can't waste time.
-The pace of children's stories is generally fast, so don't write at a turtle pace.
+You have so little space around you story telling you that you can't waste time.
+The pace of children's stories is generally fast, so don't write at a tortoise pace.

 Find out what the main problem is